It’s never been easier or faster to get help from an experienced real estate attorney:

 Quitclaim deeds are used to transfer someone’s interest in a piece of real estate, but they carry no warranties.
 Because there aren’t any warranties, of any kind, associated with quitclaim deeds, grantees really have no assurances of what they’re getting.

-Quitclaim Deeds are transfers of one’s interest in a parcel of real estate, but carry no warranties.
-If two persons are applying for a loan and one had bad credit, a quitclaim deed may be used to take the person with bad credit off title so the one with better credit can obtain a loan.
-Another example is that a quitclaim deed can change the title from one spouse to the other spouse or into the names of both spouses.
-There is usually no money being paid to someone signing a Quitclaim Deed.
+Quitclaim deeds are used as a waiver or release of rights, so they’re often used to release or terminate an easement.
+Another common use is when two people are applying for a loan and one has bad credit, a quitclaim deed might be used to take the person with bad credit off the title of the property, so that the person with better credit can obtain a loan.
+Quitclaim deeds are also often used to transfer the title from one spouse to the other spouse, or into the names of both spouses.
+Typically, no money is paid when someone signs a quitclaim deed.

 Before you buy or sell real estate using a warranty deed or a quitclaim deed, you should consult an experienced, local real estate attorney so that you know exactly what rights you do and don’t have.

 At Timely Contract, we have local real estate attorneys who have experience throughout Idaho, including: Boise, Post Falls, Coeur d’Alene, Lewiston, Moscow, and Sandpoint.